stefanrybnikar/eCasofondBackEnd/README.md

 ## Project setup
 1. clone the repository
 2. ensure you have jdk 17 installed
-3. ensure you have maven installed
+3. run with ./mvnw spring-boot:run